Predictia/AQUA/docs/sphinx/source/diagnostics/atm_global_mean.rst

 Atmospheric Global Mean Diagnostic
 =====================================

 The tool provides a flexible approach to analyze and visualize 2D biases for multiple atmospheric fields.
 It primarily focuses on comparing the fields with ERA5 data in different seasons to identify areas of significant biases.
 The tool supports the analysis of variables such as surface temperature, winds, temperature, and moisture along different pressure levels.
-The data this diagnostic uses is nextGEMS cycle 2 and nextGEMS cycle 3 data.
+The data this diagnostic uses is the nextGEMS cycle 3 data.
 For accessing the data the Low Resolution Archive (LRA) is used.

 Description
 -----------